GoogleCloudPlatform/pastures-poc-toolkit/docs/faq.md

 ### What is the purpose of Pastures?

 Pastures is intended to accelerate and simplify full-featured experimentation on Google Cloud using production-ready foundations that can be quickly promoted or destroyed once completed.
-It relies extensively on established frameworks and jumpstarts to provide a workable environment for most use cases, and eliminates landing zone toil/rework that is often encountered when promoting a PoC use case to production.
+It relies extensively on established frameworks and blueprints to provide a workable environment for most use cases, and eliminates landing zone toil/rework that is often encountered when promoting a PoC use case to production.

 ### What does Pastures deploy?

-Pastures deploys three discrete subassemblies:
+Pastures deploys two discrete subassemblies:

 1. [FAST](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/blob/v29.0.0/fast/README.md) Foundation - Bootstrap and Resource Management stages are deployed with secure-by-default configurations to establish a hierarchy for subsequent stages to be deployed

-2. Seed Template Projects - An opinionated implementation of a Google Cloud solution pillar, e.g. Data Cloud, Open Cloud, etc. These seeds provide a full-featured, proof-of-concept landing zone for use case experimentation

-3. [Optional] Seed Jumpstarts - To further accelerate use case prototyping, each seed can optionally be paired with a [Google Cloud Jumpstart](https://cloud.google.com/architecture/all-jss-guides).
-These jumpstarts provide best-practice solutions designed with common use cases in mind.
+2. Seed Blueprints - To further accelerate use case prototyping, each seed is paired with a [Google Cloud Blueprint](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/blob/v29.0.0/blueprints/README.md).
+These blueprints provide best-practice solutions designed with common use cases in mind.

 ### What is the Fabric FAST foundation?